 High School Students Participate in Student Government Day Activities at Supreme Judicial Court

-The students began their day participating in activities at the State House, where a total of 450 students learned about the state's Executive, Judicial and Legislative branches.
-Supreme Judicial Court Justice Ralph D. Gants addressed the students on behalf of the judiciary.
-Secretary of State William F. Galvin spoke on behalf of the executive branch, and legislative representatives, including House Speaker Robert A. DeLeo, spoke about their roles in government.
+The students began their day participating in activities at the State House and learning about the state's Executive, Judicial and Legislative branches.
+Appeals Court Justice Mark V. Green addressed the students on behalf of the Judiciary.
+Lieutenant Governor Karyn Polito greeted the students and spoke on behalf of the Executive Branch.
+President of the Senate Stanley Rosenberg and Speaker of the House of Representatives Robert A. DeLeo spoke on behalf of the Legislative Branch.

-The students then visited the John Adams Courthouse, where Supreme Judicial Court Justice Margot Botsford spoke to the students about her role as a judge, and described the role of the appellate courts within the judiciary.
-Maura S. Doyle, Clerk for the County of Suffolk, and Francis V. Kenneally, Clerk for the Commonwealth, the Supreme Judicial Court's two clerks, educated the students about their roles and the SJC's history and founding.
+The students then went to the John Adams Courthouse, where Supreme Judicial Court Justice Margot Botsford spoke to the students about her role as a judge and the role of the appellate courts within the judiciary.
+The two clerks of the Supreme Judicial Court, Eric Wetzel, First Assistant Clerk for the County of Suffolk who spoke on behalf of Clerk Maura S. Doyle, and Francis V. Kenneally, Clerk for the Commonwealth, educated the students about their roles as clerks for the Court and the history and founding of the Supreme Judicial Court.
 SJC law clerks also engaged the students in a discussion of their roles during a pizza lunch.

-Established in 1947, Student Government Day is sponsored by the Massachusetts Department of Education to encourage students to learn about the role and function of the three branches of government through observation and active participation.
+Established in 1947, Student Government Day is sponsored by the Massachusetts Department of Elementary and Secondary Education to encourage students to learn about the role and function of the three branches of government through observation and active participation.